glutonium69/wordle/README.md

 ```

-Let's take a look a brief look at what each of those files are responsible for.
+Let's take a brief look at what each of those files are responsible for.

 ## api /